quasarframework/quasar-framework.org/source/guide/cli-commands.md

 ``` bash
 $ quasar build
 ```
+For more details to see what this does go to [Build Process](/guide/quasar-build-process.html) and [App Structure](/guide/quasar-app-structure.html).

 ### For production
 Generates a folder called `/dist`.
 Everything is compiled, minified, ...
 ``` bash
 $ quasar dist
 ```
+For more details to see what this does go to [Build Process](/guide/quasar-build-process.html) and [App Structure](/guide/quasar-app-structure.html).

 ### Cleaning
 Cleans development and production builds.